thebackman/AirQual/README.md

 Air quality monitoring with the raspberry pi.

- - calls the sensor some x random times a day
+ - calls the sensor hourly
  - stores the data in sqlite
- - sends a csv at the end of the day to dropbox
+ - Does not send a csv at the end of the day to dropbox, maybe implement as separate job

- Now I can analyze it with R :-)

 # Note